nando-nando/SnappleRealFactsData/README.md

 # SnappleRealFactsData
-## Data was scraped on 02/04/22
+## Data was scraped on 02/04/22 from [Snapple's Website](https://www.snapple.com/real-facts)

-I thought these snapple real facts which are usually on the bottom of a snapple bottle were just readily available on the internet but they aren't.
+I thought these Snapple real facts which are usually on the bottom of a Snapple bottle were just readily available on the internet but they aren't.
 So I scraped the data.
 Do whatever with it.